 Cricket is one of the most elegant and beautiful games in the world.
-Played between two or more teams, this game combines various skills such as leadership, team spirit, endurance and mind control.
+Played in the IPL, this game combines various skills such as leadership, team spirit, endurance and mind control.
 In fact, many a poem has been written on this beautiful game by sports-writers and commentators.
-Though cricket was supposedly invented by the British more than a hundred years back, this sport is majorly played in India, Pakistan, Sri Lanka, England, Australia, New Zealand, South Africa and Bangladesh.
-There are 3 forms of cricket-Test Matches, One Day Matches and Twenty-Twenty Matches.
+There are 3 forms of cricket.
+Test Matches, One Day Matches and Twenty-Twenty Matches.
 Test matches are played over 5 days, one-day matches take a day, while Twenty-Twenty cricket matches last for just a few hours.
+IPL cricket is 20-20 cricket.
 Each cricket team comprises 11 players.
-Cricket rules Since international cricket is a very wealthy sport, there are many betting opportunities here.
-However, before you start wagering on cricket, please understand how this amazing sport is played.
+Though cricket was supposedly invented by the British more than a hundred years back, this sport is majorly played in the Indian Premier League by teams such as the Delhi Daredevils.
+Cricket rules Before you start to gamble online in India on IPL cricket, please understand how this amazing sport is played.
 In a test match, only two teams compete against each other.
 Depending upon a toss of the coin, the winning team decides to either bat or bowl first.
 The team that bats first has eleven batsmen and all these have to be bowled out by the second team before the latter comes out to bat.
 The second team can post more runs or equal those posted by the first one.
 After the second team is bowled out by the first one, the latter again comes out to bat.
 Once the first team is batted out, the second team now comes out to bat.
 Cricket rules- continued If the second team in its second innings posts more runs than the first one, the former wins the match.
 It is also possible that the second team gets all out without matching the runs of the first team in which case, the latter wins the contest.
 Sometimes, the match ends in a draw.
 The rules are similar in One-Day and Twenty-Twenty matches where there is always a decision.
-In fact, many cricket lovers around the world like the shorter formats of this tiring game.
-They want quick results and this where the bettors come into play.
-Since there are so many players involved in a cricket game, there are near-infinite betting opportunities in this game.
-These opportunities grow manifold in international tournaments like the Cricket World Cup.
-How to bet in cricket?
-If you have never bet on cricket, don't panic, we are here to guide you to the world of online cricket betting.
-First of all, you need to set up a budget for your cricket betting.
-The reason is that betting on international cricket is more expensive than domestic leagues.
-If you have a fortune, go ahead and look out for some hugely popular international tournaments like the IPL, ICC World Cup or the ICC 20-20 championship.
-On the other hand, you can still do [online cricket betting](https://www.online-cricketbetting.in/) on tracked performances in domestic cricket leagues.
+IPL cricket is the twenty-twenty format of the game.
+It gets quick results and this where the bettors come into play.
+Since there are so many players involved in an IPL cricket game, there are near-infinite betting opportunities in this game.
+How to bet in IPL cricket?
+If you have never bet on IPL cricket, don't panic, we are here to guide you to the world of IPL cricket betting.
+First of all, you need to set up a budget for your IPL betting.
+The reason is that betting on IPL cricket is more expensive than other leagues.
+On the other hand, you can still do IPL betting on tracked performances in the IPL tournament.
 After setting a budget, lookout for a decent cricket betting site.
 If you are undecided on your betting site, please read a few online reviews.
-After you have selected your safe and trustworthy betting site, it is time to create a betting account.
-More on cricket betting It is here that we'd like you to be careful.
-There are several [cricket betting sites](https://www.cricket-betting-sites.in/) that promise huge money.
-Please avoid them as you would avoid the plague.
-Betting is only about strategy, luck, and patience.
+After you have selected your safe and trustworthy IPL betting site, it is time to create a betting account.
+More on IPL cricket betting It is here that we'd like you to be careful.
+There are several cricket betting sites that promise huge money.
+Please be careful with them.
+IPL betting is only about strategy, luck, and patience.
 Next, choose a deposit option like your credit/ debit card, Neteller, Skrill, Bitcoin, etc. You can also use these top-rated prepaid cards like ecoPayZ, Neosurf, Astropay, and EntroPay.
 When you have done this, study the odds for a particular outcome.
-For example, if you think India would win the ICC-20-20 league, what are the odds?
-Your betting site should have historical data on this team's performance so based on this input, you can make your own deductions.
-Once you have arrived at a decision, it is time to lay your bet.
+For example, if you think the **Delhi Daredevils** would win against the **Mumbai Indians**, what are the odds?
+Your IPL betting site should have historical data on this team's performance so based on this input, you can make your own deductions.
+Once you have arrived at a decision, it is time to lay your IPL bet.

 Indians absolutely adore their cricket, and they have the utmost respect for the English because they know that without them then this game that is loved by billions across the world probably would not exist.
 Below we are going to take a look at how the Indian cricket team has fared against England over the years as well as which bookies are the best to bet on cricket.
 Indian Cricket Teams vs England Cricket Team India have played England 122 times in Test cricket and have won 26 matches, lost 47, and drawn 49.
 Therefore, their win percentage against the English in test cricket is just 21.31%.
 Sachin Tendulkar is the Indian player that has scored the most runs against England in Test cricket, having notched up 2535 runs (7 hundreds and 13 half-centuries) at an impressive average of 51.73.
 Alistair Cook is the top English scorer against India, having scored 2431 runs (7 centuries and 9 half-centuries) at an average of 47.66.
 What about the leading wicket taker?
 Well, England’s James Anderson sits at the top of the pile with 110 wickets at an average of 25.98.
 When it comes to ODI cricket, the two teams have met 100 times and India have won 53, lost 42, tied 2, and had 3 no results, giving a winning percentage of 55.67%.
 MS Dhoni has scored the most runs between these two sides, having scored 1546 runs (1 century and 10 half-centuries) from 48 matches at an average of 46.84.
 When it comes to the leading wicket taker between both teams, once again it is James Anderson who sits at the top of the pile.
 He played 31 matches against India and picked up 40 wickets at an average of 33.52.
 What about T20I matches?
 Well, they have played each other 14 times and India have won 7 and lost 7, meaning they have a win percentage of 50%.
 India’s Virat Kohli leads the way when it comes to runs scored with 346 runs scored from 12 matches at an average of 31.45.
 Yusvendra Chahal is the leading wicket taker with 9 wickets at an average of 19.66.
 Which is the Best Market to Bet On?
 Both Indian and English cricket fans love to watch their teams play against each other, but there is something else that both sets of fans really enjoy doing and that is placing bets on cricket.
 Bookies know just how popular cricket betting is now, which is why any bookie worth their salt will offer a wide variety of cricket markets to bet on.
 All of the markets that are available will keep you highly entertained, but there are some that are more entertaining than others.
 For example, betting on a batsman to be the top scorer in a match or a bowler to pick up the most wickets in a game is a very exciting market.
 You will follow the player that you chose closely, and you can cheer every single time they score more runs or pick up another wicket.
 Furthermore, as this is not an easy type of bet to get right, you will often be rewarded with very good odds.
 Therefore, if Lady Luck is smiling on you and your bet comes true, you will walk away with a very tidy profit as well as hopefully a win for your team.
 Best Bookies to Bet on Cricket As we mentioned above, there are plenty of bookies out there that have plenty of cricket markets, but they have not all been created equally.
 Like everything in life, there are some that are better than others.
 You can spend a lot of time looking around for the best cricket betting site in UK , but there are plenty of sites out there, Google can help you for that.
 Their experts have analysed all the top cricket betting sportsbooks, so if you decide to sign up with a sportsbook that they recommend, we are sure that you will have a great cricket betting experience.
 The Last Time India Played England The last time that the two teams met was when they came up against each other in the group stage of the 2019 World Cup.
 India had guaranteed their spot in the semi-finals, while England needed a win to give themselves a chance of making it to the last four as well.
 England batted first and got up to a very good total of 337⁄7 thanks to a wonder century from Johnny Bairstow and half-centuries from Stokes and Jason Roy.
 Mohammed Shami was the pick of the Indian bowlers as he picked up five wickets for 69 runs from his 10 overs.
 In reply, England restricted India to 306⁄5 despite a century from Rohit Sharma and a half-century from Virat Kohli.
 Liam Plunkett was the pick of the English bowlers as he picked up three vital wickets for 55 runs.
 Chris Woakes also chipped in with two wickets, including that of Sharma.
 Therefore, England won the match by 31 runs, which helped them to progress to the last four.
 Despite the loss, India still topped the group, but they were knocked out in the semi-finals by an inspired New Zealand.
 England destroyed the Australians in the other semi-final and won the final against New Zealand courtesy of a Super Over.
 Source: https://stats.espncricinfo.com/india-v-england-2012/engine/records/index.html?id=1;id=6;type=headtohead